 Many were intrigued to see why United paid so much for a relatively unknown teenager but he arrived in style, scoring a stunning goal against Liverpool on his debut.

-However, despite his obvious talent, the Frenchman struggled for consistency at United, and eventually joined Sevilla on loan this season, where he has failed to revive his career.
+However, despite his obvious talent, the Frenchman struggled for consistency at United, and eventually joined Sevilla on loan last season, where he has failed to revive his career.

-With 79 goals for United, Martial cannot be classed as a flop, but the future of the 26-year-old is currently unclear.
+With 83 goals for United, Martial cannot be classed as a flop, but the future of the 27-year-old is currently unclear.

 3. Matthijs De Ligt